MedARC-AI/fmri-fm/README.md

   <img src=".github/fMRI_MAE_ViT.svg" width="600">
 </p>

 Our goal is to train state-of-the-art foundation models for fMRI.
 To best leverage prior work in self-supervised learning for natural images and video, our approach is based on a *flat map* representation of the fMRI data.
-Read more on our approach and related work in [`BACKGROUND.md`](BACKGROUND.md).
+Read more on our approach in [`BACKGROUND.md`](BACKGROUND.md) and see a list of related works in [`READING_LIST.md`](READING_LIST.md).

 ## Installation